nicklhy/ResNet_caffe2mxnet/README.md

 This is a tool to convert the [deep-residual-networks](https://github.com/KaimingHe/deep-residual-networks) from caffe model to mxnet model.
 The weights are directly copied from caffe network blobs.

 ## Notice
+* There is a symbol generation code(lib/symbol\_resnet.py) which provide the full implementation to build ResNet 50, 101, 152.
+Be careful with some small differences between them(i.e. first conv's no\_bias is set differently in ResNet-50 from the other two).
 * In order to run the code, you have to download the pre-trained ResNet in [deep-residual-networks](https://github.com/KaimingHe/deep-residual-networks) and save them to caffemodel.
 The directory should be like this:
 ```
     caffemodel